Priority mandates for a Net-Zero Future:

 - Governments should identify data that is part of our national infrastructure and ensure it is invested in to ensure access, quality and security

-- Standards bodies must work with the engineering sector to support the development and adoption of data and metadata standards that support the sharing and use of data
+- Standards bodies must work across sector to support the development and adoption of data and metadata standards that support the sharing and use of data

 - Professional bodies and societies should define and enforce codes of practice and guidelines that will inform how data is accessed, used and shared.